Cranberry Walnut Bread with Oats

-Chewy, crunchy, and unbelievably satisfying, this awesome oat bread might just become your new favorite.
+Chewy, crunchy, and unbelievably satisfying, this awesome cranberry walnut bread might just become your new favorite.
 It’s amazing toasted!

-Baking with yeast makes my knees shake a little.
-For me, it is always hit or miss.
+Baking with yeast sometimes makes my knees shake a little.
+For me, it can be hit or miss.
 I’m working on it.
 I WILL NOT LET YEAST BREADS DEFEAT ME.
 I won’t!
 It’s totally doable, and if you’re in the same boat as me (nervous Nelly), have confidence!
 We can do this!

 Regardless of my ongoing battle with the stuff, when Red Star Yeast contacted me about their new product, Red Star Yeast Platinum Superior Baking Yeast–a yeast they call “forgiving” and “simple to use” I was all about it.
 They promised it would give me “professional results EVERY time.”
 And let me tell you–this oat bread with cranberries and walnuts tastes like something out of one of your favorite bakeries.